 We could approach dating as the problem of whittling down seven billion people to one we want to partner with.
 The rise of technology has produced new ways of finding this person – from swiping and ‘liking’ to artificial intelligence algorithms capable of matching based on similarities.
-In this series of posts I’m going to apply ideas from the Cynefin framework to the ‘complex adaptive dating system’.
+In this posts I’m going to apply ideas from the Cynefin framework to the ‘complex adaptive dating system’.
 I want to show that trends which are good for the industry may not be so good for the individual user.

 In 2012 Tinder brought us a new way to find a match.
 Simply swipe right if you’re interested in a person’s profile.
 It turns out that swipers aren’t just here to find dates though.
 There have been several recent studies which show that the most common reason people use dating apps is simply to pass the time.
 In fact, the average millennial admits to spending over an hour a day on them!